quanturk/quanturk.github.io/pages/frm.md

 QUANTURK is one of [Exam Prep Providers](https://www.garp.org/#!/frm/exam-preparation-providers) approved by GARP.

-*Just as a reminder "GARP does not endorse, promote, review, or warrant the accuracy or the products or services offered by QUANTURK of FRM-related information.
+Just as a reminder "*GARP does not endorse, promote, review, or warrant the accuracy or the products or services offered by QUANTURK of FRM-related information.
 Nor does it endorse pass rates claimed by any Exam Preparation Provider.
-Further, GARP is not responsible for any fees or costs paid by the user to QUANTURK."*
+Further, GARP is not responsible for any fees or costs paid by the user to QUANTURK.*"

 #### Course Description
 The course aims to help participants get prepared for the FRM 2017 Exam Part I as effectively as possible and pass it on their first attempt.
 The course will also seek to provide candidates a thorough hands-on guidance in their studies.